BillReyor/Bloomfield2026TaxCalc/docs/DETAILS.md

 # Calculation Details

 This calculator models Bloomfield's four-year phase-in of the 2024 property revaluation.
-Equalized mill rates come from the town's spreadsheet and show the revenue-neutral baseline for each phase-in level.
+Equalized mill rates show the revenue-neutral baseline for each phase-in level.
 The council's adopted mill rates already include any budget changes and are the figures actually used to compute taxes.

 ```javascript
 const defaultRates = {